 - Atuh Beach is a wonderful and still off-the-beaten-track beach.

-- Warnakali PADI 5 star dive resort, to stay in a brand new boutique resort and/or dive with a PADI 5 star IDC.
+- Adiwana Warnakali PADI 5 star dive resort, to stay in a brand new boutique hotel and/or dive with a PADI 5 star IDC.

 - Amok sunset bar and restaurant, a cool place to see the sunset with a cocktail during happy hour.